 Upward reviews within a Best-Self Review® cycle are reviews in which employees provide feedback to their managers.
-As the writer of an upward review, you will be asked questions about your manager’s development.
+As the writer of an upward review, you will be asked questions about your manager’s performance and development.
 The goal of an upward review is to help your manager grow and develop into a better coach and leader with a highly engaged and high-performing team.
 Upward reviews are a chance to share feedback about your manager's growth and development, as well as where you would like to see them grow.

 Write an upward review of your manager